Davideva993/Chat-SDX/readme.md

    -The fields `nonce`, `encryptedInitKey`, `encryptedDefKey`, and `encryptedSecret` are automatically deleted 12 seconds after the joiner enters the room
    -Both participants can delete the room at any time -The cumulativeNonce (hash-chain of previous derivationNonces) is computed independently by both users for each new message, it never leaves the browser and ensures key synchronization
+   -Key exchange endpoints are automatically disabled once the chat enters the chat phase.

    ## Frontend
 -The steps: